NYCDEV/CodeOfConduct/README.md

-# NYC⚡️DEV CODE OF CONDUCT
+# NYC⚡️DEV Code Of Conduct

 NYC⚡️DEV, hereinafter referred to as the Event Organizers, are dedicated to providing a safe, respectful, comfortable, and harassment-free environment for all event participants.
 NYC⚡️DEV will be free of discrimination or harassment based on any protected characteristic, including race, color, religion, sex, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, or age, political affiliation, or status as a special disabled veteran or other veteran.

 Event Organizers expect that all participants, including delegates/attendees, speakers, exhibitors, organizers, volunteers, and guests, will conform to the following Code of Conduct.

-## UNACCEPTABLE BEHAVIOR
+## Unacceptable behaviour

 NYC⚡️DEV is committed to the free expression of ideas in a respectful and professional manner.
 Participants will not engage in unacceptable behavior which includes, but is not limited to: